-If you’re a writer based in England with an exciting, bold idea – particularly if you’ve not yet teamed up with a producer – this is the fund for you.
-For writers based outside England or for filmmakers looking for documentary funding opportunities, please see our Funding Finder.
+This fund is for writers based in England with an exciting, bold idea for a debut feature– particularly if you’ve not yet teamed up with a producer.
+For writers based outside England or for filmmakers looking for documentary funding opportunities, please see THE BFI NETWORK Funding Finder.

 ‘New writers’ are people who have not yet written a feature film script that has been produced and distributed.
 This fund is also for producers and directors working with new writers.

-This fund is the first step in the BFI’s development support for live action and animated fiction projects from new feature writers.
-It supports people at the very beginning of their development process to produce an initial treatment and related materials.
+This fund is the first step in the BFI’s development support for live-action and animated fiction projects from new feature writers.
+It supports people at the very beginning of their development process to produce an initial 5-7 page treatment and related visual materials such as a pitch deck.
 Successful applicants will receive a grant from the BFI together with oversight from a BFI NETWORK Talent Executive to support them in creating the documents.
-The Talent Executives provide creative input and feedback on the initial treatments and related work and can assist projects in other ways: from connecting people with potential collaborators to enabling them to consider how their ideas might impact with audiences.
+The Talent Executives provide creative input and feedback on the initial treatments and related work and can assist projects in other ways: from connecting people with potential collaborators to enabling them to consider how their ideas might impact audiences.
 This support aims to propel your project towards its next stage of development.

 - A Writer's fee (capped at £1,000)

 - A Producer's fee (capped at £500) Please note a producer is not essential for this fund however you will need a producer if applying for the BFI NETWORK Short Film Fund.

 - A Script Editor's fee (capped at £400)

 - The creation of visual materials where there are specific costs incurred